 Well, it happened.
-You completed work for a client, requested payment, and…crickets.
-Perhaps they’ve offered various explanations like being unable to pay at the moment, issues with their payment processor, or their accountant’s absence.
+You completed work for a client, you’ve sent in a payment request, and…crickets.
+Perhaps they’ve offered various explanations like being unable to pay at the moment, issues with their payment processor, payment method, or their accountant’s absence.

 Regardless of the reasons, the outcome remains consistent: You’ve finished the work, but the payment hasn’t come through, leaving you with a stack of unpaid invoices.